ossf/tac/process/project-lifecycle.md

 * Projects should be able to show adoption by multiple parties and adoption's value to the open source community and/or end users (may include adoption of beta/early versions) with the intent to showcase wide adoption by the project's consumers.
 * Projects must be aligned with the OpenSSF mission _and_ either be a novel approach for existing areas or address an unfulfilled need.
 It is expected that the initial code or specification developed by an OpenSSF WG be kept within their repository and will not function as a Project in its own right.
 Should the initial WG code or specification grow and mature that it warrants its own Project status, then it is subject to Sandbox entry requirements.
 It is preferred that extensions of an existing OpenSSF project collaborate with the existing project rather than seek a new project.
 * Projects must have documented, initial project governance.
+* If reporting directly to the TAC, the TAC sponsor and Project should decide on continued TAC sponsor engagement going forward.
+Continued engagement may include, but is not limited to:
+    * Project may consult about Project direction with TAC sponsor as needed throughout Incubating stage.
+    * TAC sponsor should continue to monitor Project activities, though regular meeting attendance is optional.

 #### Project Process: Sandbox to Incubation and direct entry to Incubation